Kata-Teamm8s/SysopsSquad-Archit-Kata/project-proposal.md

 ## Current Implementation

-A monolith app, consising of User Interface, Business Logic and Database layers.
+A monolith app, consisting of User Interface, Business Logic, and Database layers.

-The main modules of the system are customer information, internal user management, login and notification, reporting and ticket related logic (includes ticket workflow logic, survey and knowledge base).
+The main modules of the system are customer information, internal user management, login and notification, reporting, and ticket-related logic (includes ticket workflow logic, survey, and knowledge base).

-The database has the following table groups: Knowledge Base, General Customer Data, Billing Data, Ticket Data, Expert Information and Survey Information.
-These table clusters are loosely connected between each other.
+The database has the following table groups: Knowledge Base, General Customer Data, Billing Data, Ticket Data, Expert Information, and Survey Information.
+These table clusters are loosely connected to each other.
 There are no specific reporting tables.

 ## Issues

-Company's customers reported issues with the ticket flow (inconsistent data due to missing and incorrectly handled tickets).
+The company's customers reported issues with the ticket flow (inconsistent data due to missing and incorrectly handled tickets).
 Internal users reported that the system is unstable (freezes and crashes).

 1. The system is fragile.
-Parallel request execution (e.g. customer or ticket creation, billing trigger and report generation) might lead to errors and timeouts.
+Parallel request execution (e.g. customer or ticket creation, billing trigger, and report generation) might lead to errors and timeouts.

 2. The system is not elastic.
-In the case of increased usage, customer relevant data is lost (cusomer profile or ticket handling information).
+In the case of increased usage, customer-relevant data is lost (cusomer profile or ticket handling information).

 3. Overall, the system is not easy to maintain.
-High coupled components lead to increased development costs and the high number of regression bugs.
+Highly coupled components lead to increased development costs and a high number of regression bugs.

 ## Redesign Goals